 The Rackable C1104G-RP5 server is a 1U rackmount service node used as a login, batch, fabric management, I/O, MDS, or OSS system.
 At the heart of the system is a dual-processor serverboard based on the Intel C602 chipset.
-The serverboard (motherboard) supports two four-core, six-core or eight-core, Intel Xeon E5-2600 series processors.
+The serverboard (motherboard) supports two multi-core, Intel Xeon E5-2600 series processors.
 Separate QPI link pairs connect the two processors and the I/O hub in a network on the board.